netlify/remix-template/remix.init/README-edge.md

 ### Excluding routes

-If you want to exclude routes for non-Remix code, e.g. for custom Netlify Functions or Netlify Edge Functions, add an additional entry in the array, e.g.:
+You can exclude routes for non-Remix code such as custom Netlify Functions or Edge Functions.
+To do this, add an additional entry in the array like in the example below:

 ```diff
 export const config = {